elitaone/SMRT-cappable-seq/README.md

-# BoYan
-Scripts using for analyzing SMRT-cappable-seq data
+# Scripts using for analyzing SMRT-cappable-seq data